Visitor visa Canada

 Visitor Visa Extension Fees

-To extend your visitor visa, you will need to apply for a visitor record.
+To extend your Visitor Visa Canada, you will need to apply for a visitor record.
 The fee associated with your visitor record will start from $100.

 Visitor Visa Extension: Processing Time

-Current processing time is 204 days, so plan your steps in advance.
+The current processing time is 119 days, so plan your steps in advance.
+Processing time may change, find out the current time here.

 Reasons to Extend your Visitor Visa in Canada

-There are three cases when you may want to extend your visitor visa and apply for a visitor record:
+There are three cases when you may want to extend your Visitor Visa Canada and apply for a visitor record:

 - You want to extend your stay in Canada as a visitor